grange85/ahfow-www/_posts/2021/2021-01-26-video-damon-naomi-live-barcelona-2018.md

 This video of Damon & Naomi's full set from their show in Barcelona in 2018 has just arrived on Facebook.
 They were touring Europe with Thalia Zedek and she joins them for a cover of Leonard Cohen's Dance Me to The End of Time and Tom Rapp's Translucent Carriages

-{% aavid "uAA6eorZsjE" "Damon & Naomi live in Barcelona, February 2018" %}
+{% ahfowvideo "uAA6eorZsjE" "Damon & Naomi live in Barcelona, February 2018" %}

 They are always a joy to watch.